milairhu/sport-result-notifier/README.md

 - Make the MMA events notifications work.
 - Add support for other sports.
-- Chose appropriate audio notifications for each event.
+- Chose better sound effects